You are here: Start

 On the beach lie countless starfish washed up by the current.
 A girl takes one starfish after another into her hand and throws them back into the ocean.
 When a man comes by he says: “Don’t you see that the entire beach is full of starfish?
 You’ll never be able to save all of them!
 What you are doing does not change a thing!”
 The girl carefully picks up the next starfish from the ground and shows it to him so that he can see its distinctive characteristics and replies to him “For this specific starfish it will make a difference!” and then she throws it back into the ocean as far as she can.

-This is a picture of the class being taught by Andrew, a computer science student at Ndejje University Kampala.
+The computer course is taught by Andrew, a computer science student at Ndejje University Kampala (photo).

 My name is Namuyanja Faridah born in 1999 and i live in Central Uganda.
 When I was growing up I did not get a chance see both of my Biological parents because they all died when I was still very young, I actually don’t remember seeing them physically, I see their pictures but that makes me miss them so much, since I did not get a chance to see them.

-The local school, Gymnasium Großburgwedel, that most of the active education matters members went to, held a charity run.
+The local school, Gymnasium Großburgwedel, that the majority of the active education matters members went to, held a charity run.
 The students chose three nonprofit organisations – one of which was educations matters.
 You can find a link to the (german) newspaper article below.